FAU-CDI/wisski-distillery/README.md

 Each WissKI instance is identified by a ``slug''.
 This is a preferably short name that is used to form a domain name for the WissKI instance.
-This factory assumes that each instance is a subdomain of a given domain.
+The WissKI distillery assumes that each instance is a subdomain of a given domain.
 For example, if the given domain is 'wisskis.example.com' and the slug of a particular instance is 'blue', the subdomain used by this instance would be 'blue.wisskis.example.com'.
 The given domain can be configured within the '.env' file.